A lab information management system

 Sparrow is software for managing the geochemical data created by an individual geochronology laboratory.
-This software has the goal of managing analytical data for indexing and public access.
 It is designed for flexibility and extensibility, so that it can be tailored to the needs of individual analytical labs that manage a wide variety of data.

 Modes of access

 We intend to provide several modes of data access to ease parts of this process.

 A project-centric web user interface, managed by the lab and possibly also the researcher.
 We hope to eventually support several interactions for managing the lifecycle of analytical data:

 - Link literature references to laboratory archival data

 - Manage sample metadata (locations, sample names, etc.)

 - Visualize data (e.g. step-heating plots, age spectra)